adaptive-democracy/hopeful-path/book:next/computing-cooperatives.md

 the problem with the naively continuous "flow of funding directed by each person" strategy is that those people can direct the funds to themselves. this effectively negates the support mechanism, and puts us squarely back our current world of "merely voluntary contribution" (it's perhaps slightly better, since people have to decide to do this... but they have to decide to direct it elsewhere! no matter what each person has to make a conscious choice about the contribution, which isn't a clean way of scaling decision making)

-# Using Persistent Democracy to govern and fund blockchain projects
-You can mix the idea of user defined organizations with persistent voting by having the voting weights accrued by purchases decay in some way as they age.

-The kernel basically answers the question of how much we can change without simply forking.
-For blockchain projects, that's probably *only* the decision of who voters are and how their voting power is allocated.
-After that, how their voting power is *used* can be defined arbitrarily with a persistent constitution. the kernel can allow finer parameters of that process to be delegated to lower decisions. it can also define exactly how a fork can occur! if the kernel allows some kind of change to itself, then again the community is defining how it can fork itself gracefully.
-Some governance changes are tantamount to a fork, since they might change how voting power is allocated! constitutional kernels of all kinds set the fork conditions